Media Relations for Animal Organizations

 6.)
 Writing a guest column

 The success of your humane organization depends in part on effective relations with the media.
-To promote adoptions, encourage spay/neuter, raise the public’s awareness of animal welfare issues, and raise funds, you need to spread the word about what you’re doing and why you’re doing it, In this publication, I’ll give you some tips for working effectively with the media; some specifics on writing news releases, PSAs, letters to the editor and newspaper columns; and some ideas for dealing with interviews.
+To promote adoptions, encourage spay/neuter, raise the public’s awareness of animal welfare issues, and raise funds, you need to spread the word about what you’re doing and why you’re doing it.
+This publication contains some tips for working effectively with the media; some specifics on writing news releases, PSAs, letters to the editor and newspaper columns; and some ideas for dealing with interviews.

 - Timeliness.
 The media is interested in what’s happening today or in the future, not what happened yesterday.